Joebsn/ShopProject/README.md

 # ShopProject
-This is a shop project using Object-Oriented programming, Database, Text files, interfaces and data structures.
+This is a shop project made in Visual Studio using C# and SQL Database.
+It is an Object-Oriented programming project also containing text files, interfaces and data structures.
 This project is divided into 4 parts:
   1) The shop part where the user chooses what car he would like to buy.
 All the data is stored in the database.
   2) A small brick breaker game.